+When you are single, its common to feel holiday fear not holiday cheer.
 Have yourself a merry little Christmas.
 That’s what we’ll be humming but how can you help make your relationships shine brightly beyond the holiday season?
 Professional Matchmaker Julia McCurley shares some relationship advice on how you can create the love you want.

 Let’s face it: the holidays can be a daunting time for both singles and couples.
 For Singletons, there is an expectation that you will be bringing the love of your life to the company/family/best friend holiday party instead of your Aunt Louise’s next-door neighbor’s nephew.
 For Coupled-Ups, it’s difficult trying to create a Norman Rockwell scene since families are all trying to put the “fun” back into dysfunctional, so to speak.

 Whether you are married or single, most of us completely understand the holiday expectation of wanting to have someone to snuggle with by the fireplace, kiss under the mistletoe, and with whom to make a champagne toast on New Year’s Eve.

 For all you fabulous Singles, holidays are a great time to step out of the box and embrace yes as your favorite word.
 No matter who is hosting the soiree’, whether it’s a party thrown by some married friends, the Junior League, the tennis club, or any other organization to which you might be attached, you never know who will you meet.
 Flying solo can be daunting, but not impossible, so give it a try because it can really build your confidence.

 For all of us the holidays are a great time to focus on giving back to your community.
 This can include adopting a family in need, working at the local food bank, going to the children’s hospital, women’s shelters, homeless shelters; the list is endless.
 No one can ever criticize you for your lack of holiday lights if you are busy at the soup kitchen.